-Introduction I. The purpose and status of the Code of Practice 2.
-Supporting the "mixed economy" church , I Setting the scene 1.1 Outlining other available options for parochial and non-parochial legal structures 1.2 The purpose of a Bishop's Mission Order 2 Getting Started 2.1 How and from whom a proposal for a Bishop's Mission Order might originate in practice 2.2 Differing types of initiatives 2.3 Roles of the Bishop and the diocesan mission and pastoral committee 2.4 Initial Explorations 2.5 Consultation 2.6 Ecumenical Considerations 2.7 Procedure flowchart for making an Order 3 Key roles in the initiative - ministry and leadership, the Visitor and 3 3.1 mission accompaniment Ministry and leadership 3.1 The role of the Visitor and mission accompaniment 3.2 The fole of the visitor and mission accompaniment 4 Setting up an Order - the legal requirements and their implications 4.1 The basic legal requirements for an Order 4.2 Orders extending to more than one diocese 4.3 The purpose and legal effect of the Order and some of the factors in deciding whether an Order is appropriate in the particular case 4.4 Consultation 4.5 Co-operation provisions 4.6 Signature, formal consent by leader(s) and acceptance of the terms of the Order 5 The Order - documentation and operation 5.1 The Order and Supplementary Instrument 5.2 Licensing of ministers and the terms on which they serve 5.3 The Visitor 5.4 Worship and the administration of the sacraments 5.5 Organisation, governance, finance and property 5.6 Protection of children, young persons and other vulnerable people 5.7 Health and safety and other civil legislation 5.8 Links with parishes 5.9 Relationships with other parts of the Church and synodical representation , Command Devices and the Life-oran of a Missian Initiative and an a 6 Support, Review and the Lifespan of a Mission Initiative under a Bishop's Mission Order 6.1 6.2 Regular reviews by the Visitor The basic period of the Order 6.3 Review at the end of the basic period 6.4 Making a further Order for a second period 6.5 Review at the end of the lifespan of a further Order for a second period 6.6 Decision on future of initiative and Order after second period - possible indefinite 0.0 Order 6.7 Variation or revocation of Order or Supplementary Instrument 6.8 Co-operation provisions 6.9 The continuing life of the mission initiative Other was The Lands of the second App.
-I Other possible legal structures App.2 Skeleton Proforma Letters [to be added] App.3 Worship in mission initiatives App.4 Priests (Ordination of Women) Measure 1993 - Schedule I Resolution A: Opinion App.5 Bibliography and resources [to be added]
+Introduction 1.
+The purpose and status of the Code of Practice Supporting the "mixed economy" church 2.
+1 Setting the scene 1.1 Outlining other available options for parochial and non-parochial legal structures 1.2 The purpose of a Bishop's Mission Order 2 Getting Started 2.1 How and from whom a proposal for a Bishop's Mission Order might originate in practice 2.2 Differing types of initiatives Roles of the Bishop and the diocesan mission and pastoral committee 2.3 Initial explorations 2.4 2.5 Consultation 2.6 Ecumenical considerations Procedure flowchart for making an Order 2.7

+3 Key roles in the initiative - ministry and leadership, the Visitor and mission accompaniment

+- 3.1 Ministry and leadership - 3.2 The role of the Visitor and mission accompaniment

+4 Setting up an Order - the legal requirements and their implications

+- 4.1 The basic legal requirements for an Order - 4.2 Orders extending to more than one diocese - 4.3 The purpose and legal effect of the Order and some of the factors in deciding whether an Order is appropriate in the particular case - 4.4 Consultation - 4.5 Co-operation provisions - 4.6 Signature, formal consent by leader(s) and acceptance of the terms of the Order

+5 The Order - documentation and operation

+- 5.1 The Order and Supplementary Instrument - 5.2 Licensing of ministers and the terms on which they serve - 5.3 The Visitor - 5.4 Worship and the administration of the sacraments - 5.5 Organisation, governance, finance and property - 5.6 Protection of children, young persons and other vulnerable people - 5.7 Health and safety and other civil legislation - 5.8 Links with parishes - 5.9 Relationships with other parts of the Church and synodical representation

+6 Support, Review and the Lifespan of a Mission Initiative under a Bishop's Mission Order

+- 6.1 Regular reviews by the Visitor - 6.2 The basic period of the Order

+- 6.3 Review at the end of the basic period - 6.4 Making a further Order for a second period - 6.5 Review at the end of the lifespan of a further Order for a second period - 6.6 Decision on future of initiative and Order after second period possible indefinite Order - 6.7 Variation or revocation of Order or Supplementary Instrument - 6.8 Co-operation provisions - 6.9 The continuing life of the mission initiative - 6.10 Procedure flowchart for Support, Review and the Lifespan of a Mission Initiative under a Bishop's Mission Order - App.1 Other possible legal structures - App.2 Part V of the Dioceses, Pastoral and Mission Measure 2007 - App.3 Worship in mission initiatives - App.4 Priests (Ordination of Women) Measure 1993 Schedule 1 Resolution A: Opinion - App.5 Bibliography and resources